stringfestdata/advancing-into-analytics-book/README.md

 Data sources and scripts for _Advancing into Analytics_ by George Mount

+Copies of the worked-through workbooks and scripts for each chapter are available in this main folder.

-To help you identify which datasets are needed, check the `dataset-tracker.xlsx`.
-You can find each dataset in the corresponding `datasets` folder.
+Clean copies of the datasets used in the book along with descriptions and citations can be found in subfolders of the `datasets` folder.